AjayShukla007/Journey_100dayOfCode/Readme.md

 - Completed Nav Section of Case Studies Page

 #### Arrays:
-- Solved 3Sum Closest medium level on leetcode in tc of O(n^2)
+- Solved 3 Sum Closest medium level on leetcode in tc of O(n^2)
 - Solved grading studants on HackerRank in tc of O(n)